bevyengine/bevy-website/content/learn/contribute/reference/triage.md

 ## Classifying Issues and PRs

 Labels are our primary tool for organizing work.
-You can find a complete list with descriptions [here](https://github.com/bevyengine/bevy/labels) for the engine, or [here](https://github.com/bevyengine/bevy-website/labels) for the website.
-These are a few of the most common, organized by category:
+Here are a few of the most common, organized by category:

 - **A**: Area (e.g. `A-Animation`, `A-ECS`, `A-Rendering`, ...).
 - **C**: Category.
 The most common include: